 One of the few sandy beaches in Croatia – is Sunj.
 The region has a rich history with plenty of ruins – forts, villas, and palaces.

-Banje beach is the most popular and touristy beach among the locals and tourists.
+Banje beach is the most popular tourist beach among locals and tourists.

 Banje beach is one of the best beaches in Croatia.
 The beach has its reception, restaurant, and sleek and minimalist beach bars.
 Head there for a sundowner for cocktails and chill vibes.